Jarmos-san/hugo-blog/content/posts/vim-vs-neovim-a-comprehensive-analysis.md

 Granted, a first glance on the global `vim` namespace might look confusing but stay with me & I’ll help you make sense of it.

 The `vim` namespace exposes a couple functions for everyday use.
 Most notable ones include the `vim.api`, `vim.lsp` & `vim.inspect` functions.
 There are a couple more of them & explaining all them is out-of-scope for this article.
-But, you can find a comprehensive list of these functions detailed in the "_`vim` namespace section_" of the [Lua for Neovim guide][Nanotree Lua Guide for Neovim].
+But, you can find a comprehensive list of these functions detailed in the "_`vim` namespace section_" of the [Lua for Neovim guide][nanotree lua guide for neovim].

 To stay relevant to the context of this article, following are some of the most useful functions exposed by the `vim.api` namespace: